 Part A - Citation and commencement

-(1) This Rule is made by the Board of Trustees of the University of Western Sydney pursuant to clause 44(1) of the University of Western Sydney By-Law 2005 for the purposes of the University of Western Sydney Act 1997.
+(1) This Rule is made by the Board of Trustees of the Western Sydney University pursuant to clause 44(1) of the Western Sydney University By-Law 2005 for the purposes of the Western Sydney University Act 1997.

-(2) This Rule commences on the day after it is published in accordance with clause 45 of the University of Western Sydney By-law 2005.
+(2) This Rule commences on the day after it is published in accordance with clause 45 of the Western Sydney University By-law 2005.

-(3) This Rule sets out the powers and procedures by which the Board of Trustees may revoke degrees, diplomas, certificates or other awards conferred by the University as part of its functions under section 8 of the University of Western Sydney Act.
+(3) This Rule sets out the powers and procedures by which the Board of Trustees may revoke degrees, diplomas, certificates or other awards conferred by the University as part of its functions under section 8 of the Western Sydney University Act.

 Section 2 - Revocation of Degree, Diploma, Certificate or Other Award